kencormack/pistar-lastqso/README.md

       The fifth line shows the size of the screen/window in rows and columns (useful to those who want to modify the script, as there is so much cursor management stuff going on).
+Also shown are the TTY of the terminal/session the script is running on, the PID of the script, and the PID of the background task that watches for log activity (daily log rotations and pi-star nightly updates).

+      The fifth line shows the size of the screen/window in rows and columns (useful to those who want to modify the script, as there is so much cursor management stuff going on).

-      The sixth line simply shows how many times log activity has paused/resumed since launch.
-Expect typically two such events per day... log rotation to a new day's logfile at midnight UTC, and when pi-star bounces it's services when performing it's nightly updates.
-(Note: Any changes you make to pi-star's configuration, while pistar-lastqso is running, will also cycle log activity.)
+      The sixth line shows a number of counters.
+The letters repre- sent the following: DMR traffic, YSF traffic, Kerchunks, Errors, Warnings, and Restarts since program launch.
+Regarding the restarts, expect typically two such events per day... rotation to a new day's log at midnight UTC, and again each night during pi-star's nightly update, when services are bounced.
+Note too that any changes you make to pi-star's config via the GUI will also bounce the services, when your changes are saved.

   -l|--logo
       Disables the animated logo at startup.